HoneyHazard/qlcplus_gruolin_olaalite_a001_a002/README.md

 > **If your laser blows up, your computer blows up, all your raspberri pies blow up and all your free time blows up and everything on this planet blows up due to my fixture mappings = not my fault, thank you.
 But hopefully they will not.**

 > **As always, when playing with lasers, even not insanly powerful ones, DON'T BE STUPID.
-Research safety if not sure.
+Research safety.
 Thank you.**

 🚧 *WORK IN PROGRESS* 🚧